ices-tools-dev/doc/README.md

 - Expert Group chairs may recommend a certain GitHub workflow for that group.

-The main GitHub help page can be found at:
+The main GitHub help page can be found at:<br>
 https://help.github.com

-Other help resources, including the Git book, are listed in the R development guidelines used by the ICES Secretariat:
+Other help resources, including the Git book, are listed in the R development guidelines used by the ICES Secretariat:<br>
 https://github.com/ices-tools-prod/doc